← Insights · Scaling Lessons

 That lesson applies everywhere.
 It applies especially here.

-Mike Dickerson is the CEO and Managing Partner of The Tacitus Group, LLC, a fractional executive leadership firm serving growth-stage federal contractors and national security companies.
-He brings 20+ years of IC/DoD operational leadership experience, including senior roles at ODNI, the Joint Staff, NRO, and DIA, and roughly 12 years managing IC task order portfolios at Booz Allen Hamilton.
+Mike Dickerson is the Founder, CEO, & Managing Partner of The Tacitus Group, LLC.
+He spent more than 20 years in IC and DoD operational leadership and staff roles at ODNI (Mission Integration, NCTC, IC CFO), the Joint Staff, NRO, and DIA, including roughly 12 years managing IC task order portfolios at Booz Allen Hamilton.